 “How to” publications were written and published without asking permission from anyone else.
 Leading thinkers and doers were brought to Michigan to present their ideas at workshops and conferences.
 There was no attempt to “dumb down” complex ideas and issues.
 When information, models, and knowledge were required, study groups were formed to investigate the current thinking.
 Hands-on technical assistance, training, and support were offered to members of the communities who needed help to master a new idea, skill, or technology.
 Michigan had created what is now called a “learning community.”

-Video: See leaders discuss the value of data in philanthropic planning.
+Video: Leaders discuss the value of data in philanthropic planning.

-Historical Document: Read notes from a 1987 Council of Michigan Foundations board meeting to learn about the background for the Michigan Community Foundation Tax Credit.
+Historical Document: 1987 Council of Michigan Foundations board meeting with background notes about the Michigan Community Foundation Tax Credit.

 Video: See leaders discuss the Michigan Community Foundation Tax Credit.

-Historical Document: Read about the history of the Learning to Give initiative and view a project progress report from 2001.
+Historical Document: History of Learning to Give and a project progress report from 2001.

-Video: See leaders discuss the mission of Learning to Give.
+Video: Leaders discuss the mission of Learning to Give.

 In case after case, the first step following a decision to pursue an idea with merit was to gather as much knowledge as possible about the issue, idea, or program.